IgorMarques/evaluation_test_for_candidates/FRONTEND.md

 ## Requirements

-You will develop a system that consumes a ***REST API*** which will store information about the survivors, as well as the resources they own.
+You will develop a website that consumes a ***REST API*** which will store information about the survivors, as well as the resources they own.

 In order to accomplish this, the system must fulfill the following use cases, sorted by importance to guarantee the survival of the group.